-- We recognise that transparency is the foundation to delivering long-term tangible benefits for workers in the supply chain and advancing human rights.
-We will continue to map beyond tier 1 sites for our own brand stocked products to better understand who makes our products and where at every stage of the supply chain. - Further develop our escalation process for sites graded as high risk.
-This will be fundamental to commercial decision making with sanctions including a halt on new product development or order placement where appropriate. - We will further develop beyond audit approach, identify and understand specific salient human rights risks in key geographic sourcing regions. - Implement a 3rd party assessment programme on higher risk tier 2 manufacturers of own brand product. - Extend the unannounced audit programme using our data to identify potential areas of risk including subcontracting. - Implement the recommendations made in the internal audit review. - Launch new dedicated supplier whistleblowing helpline for our stock supply chain managed by Verisio - suppliers already have access to our company-wide whistleblowing helpline, but the new version will provide instructions and responses in local languages in addition to English. - Carry out refresher training for our colleagues and partners, including an in depth awareness presentation to our warehouse and distribution colleagues and supplier partners. - Improve supplier checks through horizon scanning to manage corporate risk i.e. negative media, company director checks.

-• Continue to monitor developments in best practice.
+- Continue to map beyond Tier 1 sites for our own brand stocked products to confirm who makes our products and where at every stage of the supply chain. - Implement a 3rd party assessment programme on higher risk Tier 2 manufacturers of own brand product. - Extend the unannounced audit programme into other high-risk regions using our data to identify potential areas of risk including subcontracting. - Carry out refresher training for our colleagues and partners, including an in-depth awareness presentation to our warehouse and distribution colleagues and supplier partners. - Improve supplier checks through horizon scanning to manage corporate risk i.e., negative media, company director checks. - Continue to monitor developments in best practice.